 What are Small and Medium-sized Enterprises (SMEs)?

 SMEs, or small and medium-sized enterprises, are defined differently around the world.
 The country a company operates in provides the specifics on the defined size of an SME.
 The sizing or categorization of a company as an SME, depending on the country, can be based on a number of characteristics.

 SMEs make up the majority of the businesses operating around the world.
-Generally, they are independent firms with no less than 50 employees.
+Generally, they are independent firms with less than 50 employees.
 However, the maximum number of employees is different from one country to the next.
 For most companies, the upper range sits around 250.
 Some countries dock the total number of employees at 200.
-The United States defines an SME, among other characteristics, as having no more than 500 workers.
+The United States defines an SME, among other characteristics, as those with no more than 500 workers.

 SMEs in the United States

-As mentioned earlier, the United States adheres to varying definitions for SMEs and guidelines that differ from industry to another.
+As mentioned earlier, the United States adheres to varying definitions for SMEs and guidelines that differ from one industry to another.
 The practice is in accordance with the North American Industry Classification System (NAICS).
 The system was collectively developed by the U.S., Canada, and Mexico to help establish a set of guidelines and standards that enable the collection and analysis of business operational statistics in North America.

 The Small Business Administration (SBA) in the U.S. is responsible for creating a list of standards and characteristics that businesses must meet in order to be considered SMEs.
 The list is not specifically targeted for SMEs because it relates primarily to smaller companies.

-However, most SMEs are required to meet all of the statues and guidelines on the list, which also factors in the requirements and codes of operation established by the NAICS.
+However, most SMEs are required to meet all of the statutes and guidelines on the list, which also factors in the requirements and codes of operation established by the NAICS.
 It is important because many smaller businesses are able to apply for government contracts and funding, provided they meet all the necessary codes.

 The U.S. also has a specific definition of SMEs based on the industry they operate in.
 For example, if a company is part of the manufacturing industry, it can be classified as an SME if it has a maximum of 500 employees, but a company involved in the wholesale trade can only have 100.
 Differences also exist among the sectors of an industry.

 Another organization, Statistics Canada – which conducts research and collects data related to businesses and commerce in the country – falls in line with the requirement that SMEs have no more than 499 employees.
 However, it also – based on research and data collected – stipulates that SMEs have less than $50 million in gross revenue.

 Around the world, small to medium-sized enterprises make up a significant portion of the total number of global businesses.
-It is important to remember that while there are similarities, each country – as well as the industries and sectors within them – may have different definitions for an SME.
+It is important to remember that while there are similarities, each country – as well as the industries and sectors within them – may adopt different definitions for an SME.

-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
-To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below:
+Thank you for reading CFI’s guide to Small and Medium-sized Enterprises.
+To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: